 • Top Best Headphone Brands In The World

-The front will have a grille and be at the opposite end of where the cable connects (if the mic is wired).
+The front will have a grille at the opposite end of where the cable connects (if the mic is wired).

 We've all seen a speaker holding a microphone straight up like an ice cream cone.
 Yes, the microphone will still pick up what they're saying, but it won't be as optimal as speaking directly into the mic.